nikashan02/wsbstockportfolio/README.md

     $ npm --version
     6.14.7

-If you need to update `npm`, you can make it using `npm`!
-Cool right?
-After running the following command, just open again the command line and be happy.
+If you need to update `npm`, you can make it using `npm`.
+After running the following command, restart the command line.

     $ npm install npm -g